 Returning to the four components that constitute your total daily energy expenditure, TDEE, the physical activity that you do in your day outside of your structured workouts is what is considered the non-exercise activity thermogenesis or NEAT calories.

-You can use an online calculator to help you determine your total daily energy expenditure.
+You can use our online daily calorie calculator to help you determine your total daily energy expenditure.

 What Counts as NEAT Exercise And NEAT Activities?